MZehren/ADTOF/docs/introduction.rst

 The alternative is to look at video games such as Phase Shift or Rock Band where the player can perform a popular song on a controller of the shape of a guitar or drums.
 The transcriptions available for those games have the advantage of being precisely synchronized to the original audio to ensure the best gameplay experience to the user (`example 2`_).
-A community of players started to create their own transcriptions of their favourite bands and shared them in different formats.
+A community of players started to create their own transcriptions of their favourite music and shared them online.

 .. _example 1: https://www.songsterr.com/a/wsa/gojira-lenfant-sauvage-drum-tab-s381936t5
 .. _example 2: https://www.youtube.com/watch?v=26vfTMXLlV4